rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/event-hooks.md

 Events that are currently defined in Core are:

--   onCoreInit - When initialization of Reaction starts
+-   onCoreInit - When initialization of Demand starts
--   afterCoreInit - When initialization of Reaction has completed
+-   afterCoreInit - When initialization of Demand has completed
 -   beforeCreateDefaultAdminUser - Before the default admin user is created (all callbacks must take and return an options object)
 -   afterCreateDefaultAdminUser - After default admin user is created (user is passed to all callbacks)
 -   onCreateUser - When a new user is created